Use these five steps to get out of your comfort zone before you waste even more of your life to mediocrity.

 Close your eyes and imagine yourself in your Comfort Zone tub.
-Now look at the fun little rubber duckies floating around you.
+Look at the fun little rubber duckies floating around you.
 Pick one up.
 Examine it.

-Now see it for what it really is: a manipulative object.
+Now see it for what it is: a manipulative object.

 The problem is that everything you want in life exists outside of this tub.
 Dreams, goals, and opportunities.
 Authentic connection.
 Happiness.

-So you stay in the tub, choosing to be paralyzed by immediate gratification and meaningless, superficial decision making.
+So, you stay in the tub, paralyzed by fear and superficial decision making.
 You pretend to move forward when you’ve never moved an inch.
-At best you’ve moved from one side of the tub to the other.
+At best, you’ve moved from one side of the tub to the other.

-When the world doesn’t give you exactly what you want, when you want it, with little effort, you proclaim the world to be broken.
-And you crawl back in your tub.
+Instead of embracing that thirst, you make excuses now.
+You might poke a toe out of that tub every now and again.
+But, when the universe doesn’t give you exactly what you want, when you want it, with little effort, you blame others.
+And then you crawl back in your tub.

 Your Comfort Zone is a powerful source of self-sabotage.
-It’s a powerful source of negative self-talk and toxic beliefs.
-And it’s a massive obstacle to getting your core needs met as a human being, serving a greater purpose, and having a body and life you love.
+It’s drives negative self-talk and toxic beliefs.
+It’s a massive obstacle to getting your core needs met as a human being.
+To serving a greater purpose.
+To having a body and life you love.